-As a freelancer you get the chance to do other things that you ever dreamed of, as a freelance web developer, I have the opportunity to dive and explore my many areas of strength as more than.
+As a freelancer, you get the chance to do other things that you ever dreamed of; as a freelance web developer, I have the opportunity to dive and explore my many areas of strength as more than.

 4. Freelancing Helps You Become an Expert.

-As a Freelancer, you are constantly challenged with new tasks and deadlines, which in the long-run develop your skillset far more than anyone working full-time to a company.
+While Freelancing, you get to work with various people, which tends to put your problem-solving skills at a higher level.
+As a Freelancer, you are constantly challenged with new tasks and deadlines, which in the long run, develop your skill set far more than anyone working full-time for a company.

 5. Grow your reputation.

+Getting to work for so many people within a short period helps you accumulate reviews and testimonials, enhancing your reputation.
 As a Freelancer, you have to be able to satisfy the client’s deep needs to get referred to other people and grow your reputation.

 6. Meet new people.

-How To Become A Freelancer.
+How To Become a Freelancer.

-1. Learn A Skill.
+1. Learn a Skill.

 1. Web Design/ Web Development.

-There is a massive new wave in the technology industry and so many new and upcoming brands need the services of web designers and developers.
+There is a massive new wave in the technology industry, and so many new and upcoming brands need the services of web designers and developers.

-I wrote this comprehensive guide to help you get started as a web developer and I recommend you read this article to get started as a web developer.
+I wrote this comprehensive guide to help you get started as a web developer, and I recommend you read this article to get started as a web developer.

 2. Graphics Design.

-I cannot start to count, how many individuals, small and large companies are in desperate need of graphic designers, but not so many of them can lay their hands on one.
+I cannot start to count how many individuals, small and large companies, are in desperate need of graphic designers, but not so many of them can lay their hands on one.

 3. Video Editors.